 |Klinefelter syndrome||Numerical||One extra X chromosome in males (XXY).|

 We have already covered a beautiful article on cytogenetics, you can read it here: A Brief Introduction To Cytogenetics.

-The branch of genetics comprises the study of genetic alteration and its role in the development of the disease especially in humans is called human genetics.
+The branch of genetics comprises the study of genetic alterations and its role in the development of disease especially in humans is referred to as human genetics.